Holly Humberstone

-Holly Ffion Humberstone (born 17 December 1999) is an English singer-songwriter from Grantham, England.
-In 2021, she signed a recording contract with Interscope and Polydor Records.
-Her first extended play (EP) following the signings, The Walls Are Way Too Thin, was released in November 2021.
-Afterwards, she won the Brit Award for Rising Star at the 2022 Brit Awards.
-She released her debut studio album, Paint My Bedroom Black, in October 2023.
-Her work Haunted House was nominated for the Best Song Musically and Lyrically Ivor Novello Award.
+Holly Ffion Humberstone (born 17 December 1999) is an English singer and songwriter.
+She released her debut EP Falling Asleep at the Wheel in 2020, before signing a recording contract with Polydor and Darkroom Records.
+Her first EP following the signings, The Walls Are Way Too Thin, was released in November 2021; she subsequently won the Brit Award for Rising Star at the 2022 Brit Awards.
+She has since released two studio albums, Paint My Bedroom Black (2023) and Cruel World (2026), both of which received positive reviews.

 Early life

-Humberstone is from Grantham and is one of four sisters.
-Her parents are NHS doctors.
+Holly Ffion Humberstone was born on 17 December 1999 in the Queen's Medical Centre in Nottingham.
+She grew up in Grantham.
+Humberstone is one of four sisters and her parents are doctors.
 She studied at Kesteven and Grantham Girls' Grammar School and the Liverpool Institute for Performing Arts.

 Humberstone started writing songs at a young age.
 She has discussed growing up in a small town, stating there was "no music scene growing up in rural Lincolnshire, so I just really did my own thing" in an interview with The Telegraph.
 Humberstone was formerly a violinist for the Lincolnshire Youth Symphony Orchestra and was first spotted by a manager whilst performing on her local BBC Music Introducing radio show.

 Career

-2019–2021: Debut and The Walls Are Way Too Thin
+2017–2021: Debut and The Walls Are Way Too Thin

-Humberstone performed at Glastonbury Festival 2019 on the BBC Music Introducing stage.
-Her debut single "Deep End" was then released on 30 January 2020.
+Humberstone caught attention whilst still in school after performing on BBC Radio Lincolnshire in 2017.
+Through this Humberstone performed at Glastonbury Festival 2019 on the BBC Music Introducing stage.
+Her debut single "Deep End" was released on 30 January 2020.
 Her second single, "Falling Asleep at the Wheel", was released on 19 March, while her third single, "Overkill", was released on 26 June.
 On 30 July 2020, she released a cover of "Fake Plastic Trees" by the English rock band Radiohead.
 Her debut EP, also titled Falling Asleep at the Wheel, was released on 14 August, which contained her three previous singles, alongside the tracks "Vanilla", "Drop Dead" and "Livewire".
 On 9 December 2020, she was included in Vevo DSCVR's Artists to Watch 2021.
 She performed her song "Vanilla" on the channel.

 In March 2021, ahead of the release of her single "Haunted House" and her second EP, Humberstone signed with Polydor Records in the United Kingdom and Darkroom/Interscope Records in the United States.
 She also signed a publishing deal with Universal Music Publishing Group.
 On 13 October 2021, Humberstone performed "Scarlett" from her EP The Walls Are Way Too Thin on The Tonight Show Starring Jimmy Fallon.
 On 9 December 2021, it was announced that Humberstone had been awarded the Brit Award for Rising Star, which recognises pop's most promising new acts to watch.
 Sam Fender surprised Humberstone with the award whilst they were recording an acoustic duet of his song "Seventeen Going Under".